jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 ### Send Push Notification to my mobile device

-Send a push notification to mobile device(s) where Spotlight Mobile is installed with Sign in from the Quest account(s) entered into the To field.
+Send a push notification to mobile device(s) where Spotlight Cloud Mobile is installed with Sign in from the Quest account(s) entered into the To field.

 #### To

 The Quest account name(s) to receive the push notification.

 Note that Quest account names are in the form of an email address.
 However the push notification is not sent to the email address.
-The push notification is sent to mobile device(s) where Spotlight Mobile is installed with Sign in from this(these) Quest account name(s).
+The push notification is sent to mobile device(s) where Spotlight Cloud Mobile is installed with Sign in from this(these) Quest account name(s).

 When multiple Quest account names are involved, separate each account name with a comma.